-1. The respondent filed a campaign treasurer appointment with the county clerk on December 22, 1997, as a candidate for justice of the peace.
+1. The respondent filed a campaign treasurer appointment with the county clerk on December 5, 1997, as a candidate for county commissioner.

-- 2. The respondent was opposed and successful in the March 10, 1998, primary election. - 3.
-The respondent was opposed and unsuccessful in the November 3, 1998, general election. - 4.
-The respondent's campaign finance reports disclose that after filing a campaign treasurer appointment, the respondent accepted a total of \$1,000 in political contributions and made a total of \$764.68 in political expenditures in connection with the primary and general elections.
-There is no evidence that the respondent accepted any campaign contributions or made or authorized any political expenditures at a time when a campaign treasurer appointment was not in effect. - 5.
-The respondent's campaign finance reports disclose that the respondent accepted two political contributions totaling \$700 from the Cooke County Democratic Club. - 6.
-In response to this complaint, the respondent stated in a letter to the commission that he did not knowingly violate Chapter 253, Election Code, and did not know that the contribution from the club that supported candidates of the political party was unlawful. - 7.
-On August 18, 1999, the respondent filed a semiannual report covering the period from December 23, 1997, through December 31, 1997.
-In the report, the respondent disclosed no reportable activity. - 8.
-On February 9, 1998, the respondent filed a 30-day before election report covering the period from January 1, 1998, through January 31, 1998.
-The report itemized certain political expenditures but did not disclose the complete addresses of the persons to whom the political expenditures were made.
-In response to this complaint, the respondent filed a good-faith affidavit and a corrected report that disclosed this information. - 9.
-On March 2, 1998, the respondent filed an 8-day before election report covering the period from February 1, 1998, through February 28, 1998.
-The report disclosed no reportable activity. - 10.
-On July 2, 1998, the respondent filed a semiannual report covering the period from March 1, 1998, through June 30, 1998.
-The report itemized one political expenditure but did not disclose the respondent's total political expenditures and contributions on the cover page.
-In response to this complaint, the respondent filed a good-faith affidavit and a corrected report that disclosed those amounts. - 11.
-On September 30, 1998, the respondent filed a 30-day before election report covering the period from June 30, 1998, through October 5, 1998.
-The report itemized a political contribution and several political expenditures, but did not disclose the complete addresses of the contributor and the payees in connection with this activity.
-In response to this complaint, the respondent filed a good-faith affidavit and a corrected report that disclosed this information, and also disclosed that the itemized contribution was from the Cooke County Democratic Club rather than the Cooke County Democratic Party.
+- 2. The respondent was unopposed in the March 10, 1998, primary election.
+The respondent was opposed and unsuccessful in the November 3, 1998, general election. - 3.
+The respondent's campaign finance reports disclose that after filing a campaign treasurer appointment, the respondent accepted a total of \$700 in political contributions and made a total of \$1381 in political expenditures in connection with the primary and general elections.
+There is no evidence that the respondent accepted any campaign contributions or made or authorized any political expenditures at a time when a campaign treasurer appointment was not in effect. - 4.
+The respondent's campaign finance reports disclose that the respondent accepted two political contributions totaling \$700 from the Cooke County Democratic Club. - 5.
+In response to this complaint, the respondent stated in a letter to the commission that he does not have knowledge regarding campaign finance laws. - 6.
+The respondent filed a semiannual report on January 15, 1998.
+In the report, the respondent failed to disclose the purpose of one political expenditure.
+In response to this complaint, the respondent filed a good-faith affidavit and a corrected report that disclosed this information. - 7.
+The respondent filed a 30-day before the primary election report on February 9, 1998.
+In the report, the respondent did not list the correct period covered by the report.
+In response to this complaint, the respondent filed a good-faith affidavit and a corrected report that corrected the period covered by this report. - 8.
+The respondent filed an 8-day before the primary election report on March 3, 1998. - 9.
+The respondent filed a semiannual report on July 8, 1998. - 10.
+The respondent filed a 30-day before election report on October 6, 1998.
+In the report, the respondent disclosed a \$300 political contribution from the Democratic Committee.
+In response to this complaint, the respondent filed a good-faith affidavit and a corrected report that disclosed that the contribution was from the Cooke County Democratic Club rather than the Democratic Committee.
+The corrected report also disclosed a \$140 expenditure. - 11.
+The respondent filed an 8-day before the general election report on October 28, 1998.